Supporting Children’s Mental Health Week 2025

 Reading is so important for every single subject that we do in school, so making sure we read at home as much as possible is key!
 We want as many children achieving the book worm in 6W as possible, and Mrs Whitmore is desperate to get her hands on that vending machine!

-These will be as well as all the career-related visits and experiences the children will have over the year.
+These will be as well as all of the career-related visits and experiences the children will have over the year.

-This year in Year 6, we will be working towards doing our SATs during the week beginning May 12th 2025.
+This year in Year 6, we will be working towards doing our SATs during the week beginning May 11th 2025.
 The children will be formally tested on their grammar and spelling, reading and maths over the week.
 The papers are KS2 tests, so they will refer to things that the children have learnt in years 3-6.
 The children will do practise papers and be invited to boosters nearer the time to ensure they are as fully prepared as possible for their SATs: by the time they come, children are usually so excited to show off what they can do and get them done.
 You will be invited in for parent sessions as we get closer to May, which will give you the opportunity to ask any questions you may have.

 We hope you have enjoyed learning a little bit more about life in 6W, and remember to look out for updates on Class Dojo with all the fabulous things that we get up to!